app-gitKaiwho/app-gitKaiwho/README.md

 - 🔭 I’m currently working on Transcendance
-- 🌱 I’m currently learning about AWS, microservice developpement and Django framework
+- 🌱 I’m currently learning about 2fa, microservice developpement and Django framework
 - 💬 Ask me about my fdf I like it very much

 Project in the tank :